actions-on-packages/.github/README.md

 With Actions Packages, you can reference actions by their version and feel confident that you are using the exact version as specified when your workflow runs.

 ## How to get started with `Actions on packages`
 - The feature flag `actions_on_packages` should be enabled for the action repo to start experiencing `Actions on packages` feature.
-Please leave a message in `#actions-on-packages` channel if you would like to experiment with `Actions on packages`, and we will enable the feature flag on your  repository.
+Please leave a comment in the [discussion here](https://github.com/github/c2c-actions-nirvana/discussions/267) if you would like to try out Actions on packages or if you have any suggestions/feedback.
 - Actions on packages requires that you copy [release.yml](https://github.com/actions-on-packages/.github/blob/main/workflow-templates/release.yml) workflow from this repository.
 This workflow is responsible for packaging the action contents  📦 while creating new releases and publish them to a container registry 🛳️.

   - (Optional) you can further extend the workflow by additionally adding build, minify steps and much more.